Teachers Begin To See Unfair Student Loans Disappear

 "There is relief available for teachers," says Llewellyn, "but they need to know about it."

 Some teachers who were hit with these unfair debts still may not realize they qualify to have them forgiven or refunded if they've already paid them.
 Many have changed addresses, both physical and email, and may be difficult to find.
 The department says it is reaching out, to make sure those who need the help know that it's finally there.
-It also encourages any teachers who think they might qualify to proactively reach out and ask for help.
+It also encourages any teachers who think they might qualify to proactively ask for help.